sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 As seen in the year-round view, _calabacín_ (courgette) and _tomate_ (tomato) are the main overused drivers, followed by _lima_ (lime), _albahaca_ (basil), and _berenjena_ (aubergine).
 At the other end of the chart are the ingredients with untapped potential: _kale_, _rábano_ (radish), _coliflor_ (cauliflower), _calabaza_ (pumpkin), and _remolacha_ (beetroot).
 All are in season throughout winter and often feature in heartier seasonal dishes, yet currently appear in relatively few recipes.

 </details> <details>
-  <summary>🌱Step 2.4 – Low hanging fruit </summary
+  <summary>🌱Step 2.4 – Summary: Low hanging fruit </summary
 </details>

+**My advice**
-Taking these insights together, a useful approach is to focus on produce that is already used, so it is familiar to the public and suppliers are available, but could appear in more recipes.
-This is especially relevant for **winter**, where we saw the lowest average freshness at **70%**.
-On average, more produce is in season than is actually reflected in the recipes, highlighting an opportunity to make better use of what is available.
-In total, there are **44** fresh produce items in season during this period.
+Taking these insights together, the most promising approach is to focus on produce that is already in use, so it is familiar to customers and suppliers, but that could appear more often in recipes.
+This is especially relevant for winter, when the average freshness drops to **70**%.
+During this season, there is actually more produce in season than appears in the recipes, with **44** fresh items available.

-The reason for the low seasonality in winter is that for the top 10 products (not including onion) calabacin (courgete) is out of season, and _tomate_ (tomato), lime is only 1 month in season in winter, and also _albahaca_ (basil) and _berenjena_ (aubergene) are out of season.
-For hearthy  wintery dishes it would be good to look at vegetables that are in season the whole winter, think of califlor, calabaza, pack choi, rabano, remolacha.
-These are in the lowest teir of usage but are in season throughout the winter.
+The lower seasonality score in winter comes from the fact that, among the top 10 products (excluding _cebolla_ (onion)), _calabacín_ (courgette) is out of season, _tomate_ (tomato) and _lima_ (lime) are only in season for one month, and both _albahaca_ (basil) and _berenjena_ (aubergine) are also out of season.
+For hearty winter dishes, it would be worth exploring vegetables that stay in season throughout winter, such as **_coliflor_** (cauliflower), **_calabaza_** (pumpkin), _**pack choi**_, **_rábano_** (radish), and **_remolacha_** (beetroot).
+Many of these are currently underused but could bring variety and freshness to the winter menu.

+By increasing the presence of these seasonal winter vegetables, HelloFresh could expand its recipe portfolio with dishes that are both marketable as seasonal and better aligned with local availability.

 </details>

 ## 🚧 What I learned (and Challenges I faced)